 Can I bring my own drinks onboard?

-Cruise lines have strict policies when it comes to bringing your own drinks onboard, whether alcoholic or non-alcoholic.
-Here’s a quick run through the major cruise lines policies.
+Cruise lines have strict policies when it comes to bringing both your own alcoholic or non-alcoholic drinks on board.
+Here’s a quick run through of the major cruise lines’ policies.

-Azamara Cruises: You can bring bottles of liquor or wine onboard to consume in your room.
-If you consume these in any restaurant, bar or dining venue, then a $10 corkage fee applies.
+Azamara Cruises: You can bring bottles of liquor or wine on board to consume in your room.
+If consumed in any restaurant, bar or dining venue, then a $10 corkage fee applies.

-Celebrity Cruises: No alcoholic beverages are to be brought onboard at any time other than personal bottles of wine at the beginning of the cruise, limited to two bottles per stateroom.
-If they wish to consume these in a dining venue, then each bottle is subject to a $25 corkage fee.
-Alcoholic beverages bought at ports of call or from onboard shops will be delivered to guests’ staterooms on the last day of sailing.
+Celebrity Cruises: No alcoholic beverages are to be brought on board at any time other than personal bottles of wine at the beginning of the cruise, limited to two bottles per stateroom.
+If guests wish to consume these in a dining venue, then each bottle is subject to a $25 corkage fee.
+Alcoholic beverages bought in ports of call or from onboard shops will be delivered to guests’ staterooms on the last day of sailing.

-Cunard Line: Liquor may not be brought onboard, although wine and champagne, limited to one bottle is allowed, with a $20-per-bottle corkage fee if you wish to drink in the ships’ dining and bar venues.
-Currently, purchased wine and liquor at ports of call will not be collected, although liquor and wine bought at on-ship stores will be.
+Cunard Cruises: Wine and champagne, limited to one bottle is allowed, with a $20-per-bottle corkage fee if you wish to drink in the ship’s dining and bar venues.
+No other liquor may be brought on board.
+Currently, purchased wine and liquor at ports of call will not be collected, though liquor and wine bought at on-ship stores will be.

-MSC Cruises: One of the stricter policies, MSC do not allow alcoholic drinks of any kind to be brought onboard, even at embarkation, while all alcohol bought in port and the ships’ shops will be held until your last evening of sailing.
+MSC Cruises: MSC do not allow alcoholic drinks of any kind to be brought on board, even at embarkation, while all alcohol bought in port and the ships’ shops will be held until your last evening of sailing.

-P&O Cruises: P&O Cruises allow guests to take a ‘reasonable’ amount of alcohol on board to enjoy in their cabin, but taking their own bottles into restaurants or lounges will incur a corkage fee of £15 per item.
+P&O Cruises: P&O allow guests to take a “reasonable” amount of alcohol on board to enjoy in their cabin, but taking their own bottles into restaurants or lounges will incur a corkage fee of £15 per item.

 Princess Cruises: Liquor will be confiscated and disposed of.
-When it comes to wine and champagne, you can bring them on board but are subject to a $15 corkage fee if consumed in restaurants.
-Liquor bought at port or from the ship’s shop will be retained until the end of your cruise.
+Wine and champagne can be brought on board but are subject to a $15 corkage fee if consumed in restaurants.
+Liquor bought in port or from the ship’s shop will be retained until the end of your cruise.